whg-training/whg-training-resources/docs/genome_wide_association_studies/principal_components_analysis/global_analysis.md

 **Question**.
 Some of the 1000G samples labelled 'AFR' also cluster nearer to the Europeans than others.
 Why is this?

-**Hint**: Population codes can be found in the file [`resources/1000GP_Phase3.sample`.
-Look up the codes for a couple of samples, and look at the population definitions on the 1000 Genomes website at `http://www.1000genomes.org/category/frequently-asked-questions/population`.
+**Hint**: Population codes can be found in the file `resources/1000GP_Phase3.sample`.
+Look up the codes for a couple of samples, and look at the population definitions on the [1000 Genomes website](http://www.1000genomes.org/category/frequently-asked-questions/population).

-#### Summary
+## Summary

 Congratulations!
 You have completed a basic principal components analysis.

-We will use these PCs later when we run the [genome-wide association study practical]("../GWAS_analysis_practical").
+These PCs are used elsewhere in the [genome-wide association study practical]("/genome_wide_association_studies/genome_wide_association_analysis").